Claire-bot87/sticky-popcorn-client/README.md

 ## Key Learnings

-This was my first React App so I was able to better understand state management and hooks like useStae, and useEffect.
+This was my first React App so I was able to better understand state management and hooks like useState and useEffect.

 I was also able to better understand authorisation and authentication.
-It was good to be able to complete the whole process, on the Back End and Front End.
+It was good to be able to complete the whole process, on the backend and frontend.
 I had previously had some difficulties understand authentication tokens.
 So this gave me an opportunity to deepen my understanding.

 ## Bugs
 I need to add in error messages to the sign-up and sign-in pages.

 ## Future Improvements
-At the moment we have a star-rating feature.
+At the moment we have a star-rating button on the SingleMovie page.
 But the ratings are not currently saved and we do not get have a 'top-rated movies' filter.
-This is an improvement I would liek to make.
+This is an improvement I would like to make.